Jumping the broom: African-American and Black-Canadian custom

 Slaveholders had a dilemma about committed relationships between enslaved people.
-Although family stability might be desirable to keep enslaved people tractable and pacified, legal marriage was not; marriage gave a couple rights over each other which conflicted with slaveholderer claims.
+Although family stability might be desirable to keep enslaved people tractable and pacified, legal marriage was not; marriage gave a couple rights over each other which conflicted with slaveholder claims.
 Most marriages between enslaved black people were not legally recognized during the American slavery era; marriage was a legal civil contract, and civil contracts required the consent of free persons.
 In the absence of legal recognition, the enslaved community developed its own methods of distinguishing committed unions from casual ones.
 The ceremonial jumping of the broom was an open declaration of settling down in a marriage relationship.
 Jumping the broom was done before witnesses as a public, ceremonial announcement that a couple chose to become as nearly married as was then allowed.
+There are records of African Americans jumping the broom in slave narratives.
+An ex-slave from Georgia, George Eason, said how enslaved people jumped the broom to get married.

 Jumping the broom fell out of practice when Black people were free to marry legally.
 The practice survived in some communities, and the phrase "jumping the broom" was synonymous with "getting married" even if the couple did not literally do so.
-After its smaller-scale continuity in rural areas of the United States (in Black and white communities), the custom was revivied among African Americans after the publication of Alex Haley's Roots.
+After its smaller-scale continuity in rural areas of the United States (in Black and white communities), the custom was revived among African Americans after the publication of Alex Haley's Roots.
 Danita Rountree Green describes the African-American custom during the early 1990s in her book, Broom Jumping: A Celebration of Love (1992).